Geared steam locomotive: Types of geared locomotive

 The vast majority of geared locomotives in the world were built to one of three distinct designs, whether licensed and official, or clones built after the expiration of key patents.
 Of the types, the Shay locomotive was the most numerous and best known.
-The overwhelming majority operated on the North American continent, but with a number in use in various parts of South America and a fair number in Australia and New Zealand, including home-developed types.
+The overwhelming majority operated on the North American region, but with a number in use in various parts of South America and a fair number in Australia and New Zealand, including home-developed types.

 These were not the first locomotives to use geared transmission.
-Richard Trevithick's Coalbookdale Locomotive used a large gear instead of side rods to link the crankshaft to the driving axles, with a net 1:1 gear ratio.
+Richard Trevithick's Coalbrookdale Locomotive used a large gear instead of side rods to link the crankshaft to the driving axles, with a net 1:1 gear ratio.
 The early Grasshopper (1832), Crab (1837) and Mud Digger (1842) locomotives built for the Baltimore and Ohio Railroad used gear ratios on the order of 2:1 so that each turn of the crankshaft caused about two turns of the driving axles.
 This allowed use of relatively small driving wheels without sacrificing speed.